abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-02.md

    ![A screenshot of a chat](../media/Lab-02/KQL-database-workaround2.png)

 iii.
-Select the InternetSales table and give the give the following configurations -
+Select the InternetSales table and Select the following configurations from the drop-down :

    - Workspace :
      ```